michalswi/owrap/APP.md

 In normal chat, malformed or plain-text model output is displayed as an answer.
 In autonomous mode, valid JSON is mandatory and malformed output enters a retry flow.

-The HTTP client creates context-aware requests, so Web request cancellation propagates to Ollama.
-It uses the default HTTP client without a fixed timeout and does not explicitly reject non-success HTTP status codes before decoding the response.
+The HTTP client creates context-aware requests, so cancellation propagates to Ollama.
+The shared client has no fixed timeout and does not explicitly reject non-success HTTP status codes before decoding the response.
+Autonomous model calls add a two-minute context deadline; normal chat has no equivalent application deadline.

 ## Core Data Model